-Herbs work through their unique combinations of chemical constituents, which they have each biologically tailored to thrive in the conditions they do around the Globe.
-They work in our bodies, to treat dis-eases, and bring about and maintain our health.
-When we take or use Herbal Medicine the complex bio-chemistry inter-acts with ours, thus effecting our symptoms, and expression of health.
+Herbs work via their chemical constituents, which they’ve each biologically tailored -over tens of thousands of years- to thrive around the Globe.
+They work in our bodies to treat dis-eases, & bring about & maintain our health.
+When we take or use Herbal Medicine the complex bio-chemistry inter-acts with ours, thus impacting on & affecting our expression of health.

-Herbal medicine is suited to acute and chronic health conditions.
-The duration of time needed to work with herbs will vary from person to person depending on their needs and symptom picture.
+Herbal medicine is suited to acute & chronic health conditions.
+The duration of time needed to work with herbs will vary from person to person, depending on each individuals needs & symptom picture.

 WHAT WE USE HERBAL MEDICINE FOR:

 “Herbs are not suited to artificially imposed disease names but to naturally occurring & evolving processes within the body.”Matthew Wood, MSc.